 What is the pay like?

 Pay for a regular poll clerk is around £200 for one day’s work, it does differ from council to council though.
 Other roles vary, some with set pay and others paid by the hour.
 You will be paid normally a few weeks after the election has taken place.
 If you work for the Council then the pay usually comes in your follow months pay and if you are external to the Council then it is normally in the form of a BACS transfer or a cheque.

 One other important thing to remember if you are already in employment (especially in a Council role) is that you can normally take special leave to do this so there is no need for you to use your holiday allowance.
 This is very important if you end up working on postal vote counting which can go on for a few days before the election takes place so in that case you would still be getting paid from your regular job AND your poll clerk role!

 How do you apply?

 Visiting your local council’s website and then heading to the Elections / Election Team / General Election section is the best way to find out whether they are hiring for any positions during the listed events.

 The work is pretty easy, albeit tiring and is certainly worth the money.
 Many companies will also offer you leave to work during an election so it’s definitely worth enquiring about.
 Check out the thread about it over on the forum HERE to see others who are stepping up to earn money during this General Election.

 Make sure you don’t leave it until the last minute to apply.
-These paid positions fill up FAST with some requiring training on a weekend morning (normally paid!) usually taking place a week or two before the General Election.
+These paid positions fill up FAST with some requiring training on a weekend morning (normally paid!) usually taking place a week or two before either the election.
 In fact, some Councils recruit all year long for poll clerks so you will tend to see the same faces at Local Elections as you would do at a General Election which helps bring a real sense of community throughout the night.